 - Use a 1031 exchange as an estate planning tool.
 Any 1031 exchange property transfers to your heirs upon your passing.
 The property transfers on a stepped-up basis.
 The IRS forgives all capital gains and depreciation taxes.

-For questions or more information about 1031 Exchanges for business-use property, please contact Midland at 239-333-1031 or schedule a free consultation by clicking here.
+For questions or more information about 1031 exchanges, please contact Midland 1031.
+You may call us at 239-333-1031 or schedule a free consultation by clicking here.